vatme/Iraq/README.md

 # Iraqi Controller Pack
 Iraqi Controller Pack | 2018
 Welcome to the Iraqi Controller pack!
-The mian sectorfile for controllers in the Baghdad FIR.
+The main sectorfile for controllers in the Baghdad FIR.
 This controller pack was created from scratch by Chriss Klosowski (1306415).

 ## Installation